(Well) Over 30,000 Burritos Served…

 While on vacation, my wife came across a magazine on a stack of magazines (kismet).
 As she flipped through it, she came across an article about a group down in Charlotte who were serving the homeless in their community in a novel way.
 She brought me that article about the Burrito Bikers and I was hooked on the idea.
 On March 17th 0f 2012 we rode for the first time, with a whopping 10 burritos made by Chad and Whitney Perry!
 We were eager to see if this idea had wheels and it took us every bit of three hours to give them away!

 Now, 15 months later, we have given out nearly 8000 hot breakfast burritos in two states, and we usually go through about 200 in 60-90 minutes when we ride out.
-Now, 4 YEARS later, we’ve given out well over 30,000 burritos.
+Now, about 8 YEARS later, we’ve given out well over 30,000 burritos.
 It’s amazing to be so blessed that we are able to serve this way.

 We couldn’t do it without the love and support of those who have made it possible through their volunteer efforts and their donations.
 If you would like to join us, it’s as easy as saying hello!
 For those who can’t ride with us, or roll with us, there is always the joy of donating.
 The monetary donations that we receive are used to spread the joy in our community.
 With it we are able to provide service opportunities for people who would love to help, but maybe can’t afford to buy the supplies themselves.
 Donations enable us to provide the supplies, and they provide the heart and craftsmanship.